Branches of Science and Scientific Knowledge

 A traditional story, particularly one that looks into the origins of humanity or provides insight into natural or societal occurrences.
 Myth is a misconception presented as truth.
 Myths are narratives that provide explanations for natural phenomena, cultural practices, or origins.

-Although not always completely accurate, they provide valuable insights into the values, beliefs, and fears of a culture.
+While not necessarily accurate, they offer significant insights on the values, beliefs, and phobias of a culture.
 Based on these facts, we gain knowledge and then use that knowledge to form whimsical thoughts.

 Culture